Beginner's Guide to Investing in Precious Metals

 Thanks to their generic appearance, bars are usually the least expensive way to buy gold, silver, platinum, or palladium as well.

-For the two reasons outlined above, bars are the preferred method for storing very large amounts of precious metal.
+For the two reasons outlined above, bars are the preferred method for storing very large amounts of precious metal at the best price.

 Rounds are an interesting middle ground between coins and bars.
 They are shaped like coins, but have no legal tender status just like bars.